sgouralis-research-group/step_finder/README.md

 Click the reset button to start over.
 You can click this button at any point.

 ## Example Data Set
 An example data set is provided (demo_flourescence_data.txt).
-To analyze this data set use the following settings: units of time = sec, units of data = adu, exposure period = 0.1, offset = 4350, variance = 1940, gain = 0.64, camera type: EMCCD.
+To analyze this data set use the following settings: units of time = sec, units of data = adu, M = 25, exposure period = 0.1, offset = 4350, variance = 1940, gain = 0.64, camera type: EMCCD.

 <!-- ## Contact
 If you have any questions, contact us: <br>